Ankylosing spondylitis: Pathophysiology

 Ankylosing spondylitis (AS) is a systemic rheumatic disease, meaning it affects the entire body.
 1–2% of individuals with the HLA-B27 genotype develop the disease.
-Tumor necrosis factor-alpha (TNF α) and interleukin 1 (IL-1) are also implicated in ankylosing spondylitis.
+Tumor necrosis factor (TNF) and interleukin 1 (IL-1) are also implicated in ankylosing spondylitis.
 Autoantibodies specific for AS have not been identified.
 Anti-neutrophil cytoplasmic antibodies (ANCAs) are associated with AS, but do not correlate with disease severity.

 Single nucleotide polymorphism (SNP) A/G variant rs10440635 is close to the PTGER4 gene on human chromosome 5 has been associated with an increased number of cases of AS in a population recruited from the United Kingdom, Australia, and Canada.
 The PTGER4 gene codes for the prostaglandin EP_{4} receptor, one of four receptors for prostaglandin E_{2}.
 Activation of EP_{4} promotes bone remodeling and deposition (see prostaglandin EP4 receptor § Bone) and EP_{4} is highly expressed at vertebral column sites involved in AS.
 These findings suggest that excessive EP_{4} activation contributes to pathological bone remodeling and deposition in AS and that the A/G variant rs10440635a of PTGER4 predisposes individuals to this disease, possibly by influencing EP4's production or expression pattern.

 The association of AS with HLA-B27 suggests the condition involves CD8 T cells, which interact with HLA-B. This interaction is not proven to involve a self-antigen, and at least in the related reactive arthritis, which follows infections, the antigens involved are likely to be derived from intracellular microorganisms.
 There is, however, a possibility that CD4+ T lymphocytes are involved in an aberrant way, since HLA-B27 appears to have a number of unusual properties, including possibly an ability to interact with T cell receptors in association with CD4 (usually CD8+ cytotoxic T cell with HLAB antigen as it is a MHC class 1 antigen).

 "Bamboo spine" develops when the outer fibers of the fibrous ring (anulus fibrosus disci intervertebralis) of the intervertebral discs ossify, which results in the formation of marginal syndesmophytes between adjoining vertebrae.

 Diagnosis

 34-year-old male with AS.
 Inflammatory lesions of the anterior chest wall are shown (curved arrows).
 Inflammatory changes are seen in the lower thoracic spine and L1 (arrows).

 Ankylosing spondylitis is a member of the more broadly defined disease axial spondyloarthritis.
 Axial spondyloarthritis can be divided into two categories: radiographic axial spondyloarthritis (which is a synonym for ankylosing spondylitis) and non-radiographic axial spondyloarthritis (which include less severe forms and early stages of ankylosing spondylitis).

-While AS can be diagnosed through the description of radiological changes in the sacroiliac joints and spine, there are currently no direct tests (blood or imaging) to unambiguously diagnose early forms of ankylosing spondylitis (non-radiographic axial spondyloarthritis).
+While AS can be diagnosed through the description of radiological changes in the sacroiliac joints and spine, there are no direct tests (blood or imaging) to unambiguously diagnose early forms of ankylosing spondylitis (non-radiographic axial spondyloarthritis).
 Diagnosis of non-radiologic axial spondyloarthritis is therefore more difficult and is based on the presence of several typical disease features.